Mary Johnson Stover: Second marriage and later life

 In 1880, Mary was living with 23-year-old Sarah Stover and two household servants in Union, Tennessee (Sullivan County).
 As a single mother, Stover prospered financially, acquiring land in Tennessee and Texas, and profiting from her inherited share of the Holston Cotton Mills in Bluff City.
 She built a spacious brick home nearby, called Stover House.
 Mary's step-daughter-in-law Lula May visited Stover Hall as a child and described Mary as "the handsomest woman I ever saw—tall, with reddish brown hair."
 Stover died in 1883 at age 50, of tuberculosis, leaving most of her estate to her two daughters.
 She is buried near her parents and children at Andrew Johnson National Cemetery in Tennessee.
 Stover House in Bluff City burned in 1906 but many artefacts of the Johnson family were saved from destruction.
 A new home, called Long Shadows, was built on the foundations.
-William R. Brown outlived his ex-wife by almost two decades and was a "honorary pallbearer" at her sister Martha Patterson's funeral in 1901.
+William R. Brown outlived his ex-wife by almost two decades and was an "honorary pallbearer" at her sister Martha Patterson's funeral in 1901.